 It seems like only yesterday I started my first year of Medical School, time literally flew.
 Despite the ups and downs and everything in between, I’m pleased to say that first year was everything I though it would be and I thoroughly enjoyed it.
 I learnt so much about myself as a person and also about those around me, lessons that will genuinely last a lifetime, so I thought I’d share some with you.

 You’ll be around a lot of intelligent people, just know you’re capable of more than you think you are.
 It’s okay not to be top of the class.
 You’re going to be a doctor either way.
 You’re there for a reason, don’t doubt your abilities because you wouldn’t have been here if you were not capable enough

 Having friends who are study buddies is key as they become your support system, together we’re stronger.
 Your friends in medical tend to become your friends for life because you end up spending a great amount of time together.

 Time management is extremely important!
 You are bombarded with a great amount of content so you need to distribute your time according to the amount of work you need to do as well as balancing your social life to maintain you sanity.

 Don’t deprive yourself of knowledge and understanding by not asking questions.
-Take each moment as a learning opportunity and if you’re too shy to ask questions in person email your lecturers.6.
-KNOW HOW YOU LEARN BEST.
+Take each moment as a learning opportunity and if you’re too shy to ask questions in person email your lecturers.